lmweber/Rtsne-example/README.md

 * select columns containing expression values for the 13 protein markers that will be used in the Barnes-Hut-SNE calculations (see Amir et al. 2013, Supplementary Tables 1 and 2)

-* arcsinh transformation (see Amir et al. 2013, Online Methods, "Processing of mass cytometry data")
+* asinh transformation (see Amir et al. 2013, Online Methods, "Processing of mass cytometry data")

 * subsampling